-In September 2015, the United Nations introduced its 2030 Agenda for Sustainable Development supported by 17 Sustainable Development Goals (SDGs).
+In September 2015, the UN introduced its 2030 Agenda for Sustainable Development supported by 17 Sustainable Development Goals (SDGs).
 The Agenda is a plan of action for people, planet and prosperity adopted by UN General Assembly.
-In 2017, Kinnevik reviewed how our operations, including our influence through investee companies, can contribute to the SDGs.
+In 2018, Kinnevik reviewed how our operations, including our influence through investee companies, can contribute to the SDGs.
 Below are examples where Kinnevik has identified opportunities and contribute.

 Contributing to the UN Sustainable Development Goals